 The thing about pumpkin baked goods is how moist they are right??!!

-So, how do you store baked goods overnight so they stay wonderfully moist?
+How do you store baked goods overnight

 - Then wrap them (unfrosted) in a double layer of plastic storage wrap, or in a single layer of plastic covered in a layer of foil.